ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 When deploying new apps, making configuration changes, or simply inspecting the state of your cluster, the project-scope dashboard gives a Developer clear insights.

-1. Access the dashboard in the **Developer** perspective by clicking **Project** on the left side menu.
+1. Access the dashboard in the **Developer** perspective by clicking **Observe** on the left side menu.
-2. You can also dive in a bit deeper by clicking the **View events** under the **Activity** tile. **Events** are useful for identifying the timeline of events and finding potential error messages.
+2. You can also dive in a bit deeper by clicking the **Events** tab. **Events** are useful for identifying the timeline of events and finding potential error messages.
 When tracking the state of a new rollout, managing existing assets, or even something simple like exposing a route, the Events view is critical in identifying the timeline of activity.
 This becomes even more useful when considering that multiple operators may be working against a single cluster.

 Almost all actions in {{site.data.keyword.redhat_openshift_notm}} result in an event being fired in this view.
 As it is updated real-time, it's a great way to track changes to state.